Helping You Plan for the College Bill

 Q: Where do I find information about payment plans?

 Monthly payment plans are a smart, interest-free way to cover all or a portion of your college costs.
 Almost every college and university offers a payment plan, though many are administered by third-party companies.
 Contact the college's financial aid office for payment plan details, including the sign-up process and payment timeline.

 Q: When do I start applying for private loans?

-A: Many lenders, MEFA included, have loan applications already available for the 2015-16 academic year.
-You can use My College Cost Calculator to determine the amount of college cost for which your family will be responsible.
+A: Many lenders, MEFA included, have loan applications already available.
+You can use the College Cost Calculator to determine the amount of college cost for which your family will be responsible.
 Make sure to apply for a private loan at least two weeks before the bill deadline to give the lender and school enough time to process your application.
 And review our wise borrowing tips before you apply.

 Q: If my child receives a scholarship at high school graduation, how will that fit into our financial plan?